SitecoreSupport/Sitecore.Support.142817/readme.md

 You get an error:
 Exception Details: Sitecore.Exceptions.InvalidStructureException: No group node for sub node: httpRequestBegin

-This patch allows using IoC factory in the pipeline.
+This patch allows using IoC factory in the pipeline without the occurrence of error.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.142817/blob/master/LICENSE).